Animal Control Bylaw & Ticket Disputes

 The City's Animal Control Bylaw provides for licensing and animal control within city limits.

-Please note a new Responsible Animal Owner Bylaw will be in force January 1, 2018.
+Please note the new Responsible Animal Owner Bylaw is now in force.

 Questions and Answers about the Responsible Animal Ownership Bylaw